emberlabs/sfslib/README.markdown

 This will download the StopForumSpam integration library.

+Optionally, you may verify the phar archive if you have the phar-util package installed via PEAR.

+### Compiling an updated PHAR package

+Install the phar-util package <http://github.com/koto/phar-util> via PEAR, if you have not done so already
+    $ sudo pear channel-discover pear.kotowicz.net
+    $ sudo pear install kotowicz/PharUtil-beta

+Make changes to the files in the **src/** directory, then build the package (without signing it)
+    $ ./build/unsigned-build.sh

+Using the compile-on-commit script (without signing it)
+    $ cp build/hooks/autobuild-unsigned .git/hooks/pre-commit

 ### Notes

 This library is not an official product of the StopForumSpam service.